 Where Are They Now?

 We got in touch with Tripp Holton, Meg Young Yoder, Robert King, Chris Gatty, Bob Felt and Jodi Hinchman Calvi to find out where their lives after Hyde have taken them.
-Watch the original 60 Minutes piece and then click on the alum below to find out where they are today.
+Watch the original 60 Minutes piece and then scroll down to find out where they are today.

 Tripp Holton ’89

 As far as my career accomplishments, I would say that I am at the beginning of my career.

 Getting here has been a long journey, and I could not have done it without Hyde.
 I am currently an assistant professor of surgery in the division of plastic and reconstructive surgery at the University of Maryland School of Medicine.
 I do general reconstructive surgery as well as some cosmetic plastic surgery.
 My niche is reconstructive microsurgery for breast cancer reconstruction.

 My wife Mara is a private practice Urologist and we live in Annapolis, Maryland with our children Plum and Solomon.
 They will be at Hyde soon but not soon enough.